stpope/CSL7/README.md

 to compile and link the oscsend command -- the Makefile may of may not work; it depends on where you installed the liblo library goven in the command line.

-Default CSL Synthesis Server Instruments (see CSL7/Src/IO/OSC_main.cpp)
+Default CSL Synthesis Server Instruments - 75 instruments - see CSL7/Src/IO/OSC_main.cpp

 	1 - 10 ---- 10 plucked strings
 		 "fff" - amp, pitch, pos